1nauman/token-exchange-basic-playpen/README.md

 *   **Keeps the Gateway Simple:** The API Gateway (Envoy) focuses on cross-cutting concerns like security, routing, and rate-limiting.
 It does not contain complex business logic.
 *   **Developer Experience:** The complex aggregation logic is written in C#, a full-featured language with excellent tooling for debugging and testing.
 This is far more maintainable than embedding complex logic in Envoy's configuration or scripts.
 *   **API Composition:** The BFF aggregates data by calling the public APIs of other services, not by accessing their databases directly.
 This respects microservice boundaries and ensures that each service remains the single source of truth for its data.

+### Polyglot Services (Go and .NET)
+This project includes two BFF implementations—one in ASP.NET and one in Go—to demonstrate the language-agnostic nature of a well-designed microservices architecture.
+As long as each service adheres to the public contract (in this case, HTTP APIs and JWTs), the underlying implementation language doesn't matter.
+This allows teams to choose the best tool for the job for each service.

 ### How Envoy Achieves Load Balancing